Greasy cutworm eat and damage a wide variety of host plants such as tomatoes, beans, brassicas, corn and grass.

 To get rid of greasy cutworm follow these steps:

-If tunnels caused by larger cutworm caterpillars in soil are observed apply LawnPro Lawnguard Granules at the rate of 100g per 40m2.
+- If tunnels caused by larger cutworm caterpillars in soil are observed apply LawnPro Protect or LawnPro Lawnguard Granules at the rate of 100 g per 40 m2.
 Ideal for use from spring to late autumn.
-The prills must be watered in, so sprinkle before moderate to heavy rain (13mm) or water the area thoroughly after treatment with a sprinkler.
+The granules must be watered in, so sprinkle before moderate to heavy rain (13mm) or water the area thoroughly after treatment with a sprinkler.

 - To control adult moth spray foliage of affected trees and shrubs with PLANThealth Spectrum or Insect Hit between November and February.